Handmade Glazed Terracotta tiles are an excellent choice for those going for a unique, refined look.

-As we are the originators of glazed terracotta tiles - we prepared an install guide to ensure your project lasts for many years.
+As we are the originators of glazed terracotta tiles - we prepared an installation guide to ensure your project lasts for many years.

 - - What is glazed terracotta tile?